Pig Goat Banana Cricket: Broadcast and reception

 The series premiered in Canada on October 10, 2015, on YTV and on October 18, 2015, on the original channel.
 In Australia and New Zealand, it premiered on Nickelodeon on October 3, 2016, in Asia, debuted on Nickelodeon on February 23, 2018.
 In the UK and Ireland, it was broadcast on Nicktoons on January 6, 2018.
 In Arabia, it aired on Nicktoons at launch.

-It is available in India on the Voot streaming service.
+The series is available in India on the Voot streaming service.
+The series was later added to Paramount+ in 2020, however it was removed in June 2023 for unknown reasons.
+It is still available for purchases on other services such as Amazon Prime Video.

 The pilot, published by Cross and titled Pig Goat Banana Mantis!, was promoted to a Staff Pick on Vimeo.

 A writer for Juxtapoz praised the animation, calling it reminiscent for those of "the Ren and Stimpy generation".

-Andrew Wheeler of Comics Alliance noted that Ryan's billing as "J. Ryan" was likely to separate him from his controversial reputation in the underground comix scene.
+Andrew Wheeler of ComicsAlliance noted that Ryan's billing as "J. Ryan" was likely to separate him from his controversial reputation in the underground comix scene.
 Heidi MacDonald of the Comics Beat wrote that it looked "wonderful".